cpp-tutor/abaci0-literate/README.md

 ## Roadmap

-Numerous things to add before a 1.0.0 release.
-Please raise issues or pull requests to contribute the Roadmap.
+Release 1.0.0 is believed to be feature-complete with no known defects.
+(Please raise issues or submit pull requests.)

+Future development of this project is likely to be fixes only, no major language enhancements or additions are planned.
+I am interested in adding support for the expectation operator of Spirit X3 (`>` instead of `>>`), however this would most likely involve manual testing of each rule as the changes are made to avoid breakages.

 ## Version history